davidschepis/Homework9/README.md

 To install necessary dependencies, run the following command:

 ```
-npm -i
+npm- i
 ```

  ## Usage
-\nothing
+nothing

  ## License
-This project is licensed under the BSD.
+This project is licensed under the Boost.

  ## Contributing
 nothing